yehya-brkt7/tvshows/README.md

 Tv show tracker MERN app

-You can login using google authentication, view a list of tv shows rated by IMDB, you can add the shows you watched to your list and rate them, you can share your list with your friends on multiple social media platforms
+You can login using google authentication with firebase
+view a list of tv shows rated by IMDB
+search tv shows by name
+add the shows you watched to your list and rate them
+share your list with your friends on multiple social media platforms

 The project utilizes responsive UI components built with React, HTML, CSS modules, and MUI (Material-UI).